Havila Polaris ferry

 On March 23, 2018, Norway's Ministry of Transportation and Communications split the "Norwegian Coastal Express" ferry service between Hurtigruten and the Norwegian company Havila Shipping (Havila Kystruten Ltd).
 The Bergen-Kirkenes-Bergen route is operated by Hurtigruten since 1893.
 Norwegian Government's annual subsidy for this regularly scheduled passenger shipping service is NOK 788 million (~USD 100M).

 In late-December 2018 was announced that Enova (Norwegian government agency) will provide NOK 88 million (USD 10,1M) as financial support for Havila Kystruten's newbuilds (or NOK 22 million per vessel).
 Havila ships are from the Havyard-923 series and designed specifically for the "Norwegian Coastal Express" service.
 The four newbuilds are LNG-powered hybrids (alternative battery power) and passenger capacity 640 (each).
-The vessels were designed by "Havyard Ship Technology" (subsidiary of Havyard Group - Norwegian maritime company established in 2000, owns Loland Verft in Leirvik Norway).
+The vessels were designed by "Havyard Ship Technology" (subsidiary of Havyard Group - a Norwegian maritime company established in 2000, owns Loland Verft in Leirvik Norway).

 Rolls-Royce Marine was contracted to provide Havila ships' power plants and propulsion units.
 The equipment includes 2x dual-fuel engines, 4x Bergen gas engines (two 9-cylinder, plus two 6-cylinder, all IMO Tier 3 compliant), 2x LNG tanks (with bunkering systems), 2x LNG fuel systems, control and safety systems.
 Ship's propulsion is also Rolls-Royce manufactured and includes 2x Azipull thrusters (with Permanent Magnet drive motors), stabilizers (Neptune 200), tunnel thrusters (allowing slimmer hull shape, better energy efficiency low noise-vibration levels).
 LNG fuel systems are separate, custom-designed, and serving both machine rooms (front and aft).